|The Stick Shed, Murtoa

 Further research into Forest Commission of Victoria reports has identified that in the 1941-2 year the Forrest district of the Otways supplied 646 messmate poles to the Grain Elevators Board for temporary wheat stacks at Murtoa.
 Poles varied in length from 16 to 60 feet – not quite as many but the same sizes as those in the stick shed, leading to the conclusion that the source of the timber was in fact from the Otways.

 We are in awe of the bush workers ability to move this length of pole when you consider the size of road and rail trucks at the time.
-We also ponder the way the history of one region of the country is related to another.
+It enthralls us to considered this example of the way the history of one region of the country is related to another.

 Visit the ODHS history rooms to view a piece of Stick Shed timber kindly donated to us by the Stick Shed Committee of Management.
 Further information on the Murtoa Stick Shed is available here.